tintinplusplus/tintinplusplus-modules/README.rst

 ================
 The included modules are super alpha and currently for demonstration purposes only.

-Note: Some of what is covered below is not yet finished or committed to the repository.
-This documentation is meant to describe how things _will_ work.
+Note: Some of what is covered below is not yet finished or committed to the repository. **This documentation is meant to describe how modules are intended to work.**

 -----
 About